DevExpress-Examples/asp-net-web-forms-gridlookup-dropdown-with-grouped-items/README.md

 }
 ```

-Apply custom CSS classes to make grid look like a standard dropdown.
+Apply custom CSS classes to make the grid look like a standard dropdown.

 Single column implementation: